 To install JDK 1.8 on Ubuntu, enter the following commands as a user with

 For other options, see Oracle documentation.

-Verify that Elasticsearch is working by entering the following command on the server on which it is running:
+To verify that Elasticsearch is working, enter the following command on the server on which it is running:

 A message similar to the following is displayed: